wordslab-org/wordslab-notebooks/README.md

 - on a fast computer with a 300 MBits/sec internet connection, this operation takes **8 minutes**
 - the disk size of the .\\wordslab-notebooks directory after install is **18.9 GB**

+Note: if the Windows Subsystem for Linux needs to be installed on your machine
+- you must have opened the Terminal with administrator privileges
+- the script will start the Windows Subsystem for Linux installation and exit, then **you will have to reboot** your machine to finish the installation
+- after reboot, you will need to reopen a Terminal (this time administrator privileges won't be necessary, so press [Win + x] then [i])
+- navigate to the wordslab-notebooks install directory (for example: *cd C:\\wordslab\\wordslab-notebooks*)
+- then execute *install-wordslab-notebooks.bat* **a second time**

 You can take advantage of the next 8 minutes of installation time to read a description of all the actions executed on your computer: [installation script details](#windows-installation-script-details).

 WARNING: this local AI development environment is meant to be used **at home, on a computer which is not accessible from the internet**